IBM Cloud Docs

 • To create new inbound rules to control inbound traffic to your worker nodes, in the Inbound rules section, click Create.

-• To create new rules to control outbound traffic to your worker nodes, in the Outbound rules section, delete the default rule that allows all outbound traffic.
-Then, in the Outbound rules section, click Create.
+• To create new rules to control outbound traffic to your worker nodes, in the Outbound rules section, click Create.

 Creating security group rules in the command line